imdeepmind/NeuralPy/docs/DOCS.md

 ### Supported Arguments

 - `force_cpu=False`: (Boolean) If True, then uses CPU even if CUDA is available
-- `training_device=None`: (NeuralPy device class) Device that will be used for training predictions
+- `training_device=None`: (NeuralPy device class) Device that will be used for training predictions.
+If you use `training_device` then it ignores the `force_cpu` parameter
 - `random_state`: (Integer) Random state for the device

 ### Supported Methods

 #### `.compile()` method:

 In the NeuralPy Model, the compile method is responsible for attaching a loss function and optimizer with the model and this method needs to be called before training.
-This method can also be used for setting metrics for the model so that it can evaluate those during training.
+This method can also be used for setting metrics for the model so that NeuralPy Model can evaluate those during training.

 ##### Supported Arguments: